bitzec/bitzec/README.md

 This software is the Bitzec client.
-It downloads and stores the entire history of Bitzec transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.
+It downloads and stores the entire history of Bitzec transactions; depending on the speed of your computer and network connection, the synchronization process could take one hour or more once the blockchain has reached a significant size.